Mariuca509/dsat-link-budget-app/README.md

 Select or input the desired TLEs for the satellite/constellation.

 View the generated link budget margins and coverage statistics over Romania directly in the dashboard.

+##✅ Validation Case
+The computations in this tool have been validated against the published link budget of the D-SAT NORAD 42794 mission.